 - Click on “Install” and download the Tor browser.

-Once it’s completed, open the Tor browser and “set up” the circuit.
+Once completed, open the Tor browser and “set up” the circuit.

-The best way to enhance your security on the Tor browser is to use a compatible VPN.
+A compatible VPN is the best way to enhance your security on the Tor browser.
 A VPN encrypts all your traffic and replaces your IP address with a temporary one.
-This way, your ISP can’t detect which websites you’re visiting.
-They can only view the encrypted traffic coming to and from the VPN but can’t intercept it.
+This way, your ISP can't detect which websites you're visiting.
+They can only view the encrypted traffic from the VPN but can't intercept it.

 There are two ways to use a VPN to boost your security on the Tor browser:

 - Tor Over VPN: The easiest way to connect to the Tor browser guarantees complete online protection.
 First, connect to the VPN and then route your traffic to the web via Tor.
 Your data becomes encrypted before it is routed and maximizes your online Privacy and security.
 However, it doesn't protect you against malicious nodes.

 - VPN Over Tor: It is a bit complicated to connect to the Tor browser and then manually configure the VPN.
 It protects against malicious nodes, but it isn't recommended to use because of its connection complexity.